TIMES BEACH MISSOURI

 Times Beach and Agent Orange

-Times Beach Action Group's research led an investigations and temporary shut down of the incinerator.
+Times Beach Action Group's research led to investigations and a temporary shut down of the incinerator.
 It also led to some significant discoveries including a possible connection to the military.
 Below is an excerpt from a June 1998 story in the Saint Louis Journalism Review about how TBAG came upon a memo between Monsanto and the Army Chemical corps about toxic material resulting from the production of a pesticide later to be used in Vietnam, which was called Agent Orange.
 Reporter Peter Downs would make a freedom of information request regarding the memo with the national archives.
 The archive responded that there were hundreds of pages of information regarding such things as pilot projects that were created in the 1950s but classified in 1983 soon after the Times Beach flood.

 AGENCY RETALIATION / SLAPP SUIT